-Patricia Mawuli Porter OBE
+Prof. Patricia Mawuli Porter OBE DL

 Patricia, as founding director, is the driving force for developments at Fafali.
 With a foot in two continents.
 Patricia has an understanding of aviation as an engineer and pilot which goes beyond exceptional.
 Patricia has built and maintained aircraft in West Africa and the UK and leads the production team for Fafali Aircraft.